Retirement Pension (Old Age Pension)

 For full details of how the pension age increases will take effect for anyone born after 1st January 1955, see the check your pension age page.

-To work out the amount of someone’s pension, Customer and Local Services currently looks at a working life period of 45 years i.e. from 18- 65.
+To work out the amount of someone’s pension, Customer and Local Services currently looks at a working life period of 45 to 47 years.
 The person’s pension calculation will be based on social security contributions paid or credited to the person between their 18th birthday and the end of the month prior to their 65th birthday.

-To get a maximum 100% pension a person must have a full contribution record for 45 years or more.
+To get a maximum 100% pension a person must have a full contribution record for 45 to 47 years or more.

 Introduction of flexible pension age

-People with a pension age of 65 can choose to take their pension at any time between 63 and 65.
+You can choose to take your pension at any time between 63 and your pension age.
 However, a reduction of 0.58% per month of the person’s pension entitlement will be made for each month the pension is paid early.
 The reduced rate pension is payable for life.

 There are other things to think about before taking a pension early.
 For example, taking your pension early may make a difference to how other benefits you might get are paid to you in the future.

 Anyone wishing to find out about their future pension entitlement can obtain a forecast by completing a Forecast Application Form, obtainable from the Pensions Section at Customer and Local Services.